 The 401 error can happen with any browser, so it’s a pretty common issue people face.
 In most cases, this problem is relatively simple and straightforward to fix.

-In this post, we’ll explain what 401 error messages are and why they happen.
-Then, we’ll walk you through five methods you can use to fix them.
+This post explains what 401 error messages are and why they happen.
+It then walks you through five methods you can use to fix them.

 Let’s get started!